graphteon/juriko-cli/README.md

 You can change providers anytime by:
 - Typing `provider` or `switch` in the chat
 - Pressing `Ctrl+P` for quick provider switching
-- Running `juriko` again to go through the selection process
+- Running `kilocode` again to go through the selection process

 ### Supported Models